⚠️ Use credit cards responsibly!

 2. Make a list of the person’s credit card accounts.
 If you are not sure which accounts the person had, the spouse or executor of the deceased can request a copy of the person’s credit report to check.

 4. Notify the three consumer credit bureaus.
 Credit card companies will report the death to the credit bureaus, but it may not happen immediately.
-If you don’t want to wait, you can report the death to the three major consumer credit bureaus (Experian, TransUnion and Equifax) yourself.
+If you don’t want to wait, you can report the death to the three major consumer credit bureaus (Experian, Transunion and Equifax) yourself.
 This can help ensure that identity thieves don’t apply for credit in the deceased’s name.
 The reporting process may differ slightly for each credit bureau.
 In general, however, you will need to supply a copy of the death certificate and the deceased’s Social Security number.
 Unless you are the spouse of the deceased, you will also need proof that you are the executor of the estate or otherwise authorized to act on the person’s behalf.

 5. Make timely payments on any jointly held credit cards.
 Even if you don’t plan to keep using the card, just one late payment can have a negative effect on your credit score, which may make it more difficult to get credit in your own name going forward.
 The death of a loved one is a stressful time, so to ensure you do not miss a payment, consider setting up automatic minimum payments on any joint credit accounts.